How to Become a Remote Online Notary in Virginia (2026)

 Prerequisites

-• Active Virginia notary public commission
+• Active Virginia notary commission (4-year term, Secretary of the Commonwealth)

-• Complete approved RON training
+• Completion of required RON training

 Steps